Warping of members – Load in shear center

 Description of the analysis model

 Including the condensed elements in the analysis model, the members became much longer.
-In IDEA StatiCa version 20.1 and below, the members had by default the length of 1.5×h for open sections and 2×h for closed sections.
+In IDEA StatiCa Connection version 20.1 and below, the members had, by default, a length of 1.5×h for open sections and 2×h for closed sections.
 The ends of the members consisting of shell elements were stiffened by links, through which the load is imposed.
 These links make the end of the member stiff in warping.

-In IDEA StatiCa version 21.0 and above, the condensed elements are added behind the parts of members consisting of shell elements.
+In IDEA StatiCa Connection version 21.0 and above, the condensed elements are added behind the parts of members consisting of shell elements.
 The condensed element has the same properties as if composed of shell elements with elastic material properties.
-The length of the condensed element is 4×h for stress-strain analysis type.
-The loads are imposed at the end of the condensed elements so the connections are much less affected by the stiffening.
-The model is more effective and it allows to decrease the default member length consisting of shell elements to 1.25×h for both open and closed sections.
+The length of the condensed element is 4×h for the stress-strain analysis type.
+The loads are imposed at the end of the condensed elements, so the connections are much less affected by the stiffening.
+The model is more effective, and it allows to decrease the default member length consisting of shell elements to 1.25×h for both open and closed sections.

 Is the member really warping?